julienbrs/Find-closest-pair-of-points/README.md

 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)

 Consider a set S of n points in the plane.
 We look for a pair of distinct points of S of minimal distance.
-The output is thus a such a couple of points; if there are several of them it is enough to display one of them.
+If there are several of them it is enough to display one of them.

 <br />